StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Introduction

 \section{Introduction}

-Stellar flares, marked by the swift and powerful release of magnetic energy within a star's atmospheric layer, represent a captivating astronomical phenomenon, as shown in Figure \ref{fig1}.
-The high-energy radiation and particle streams emitted during these events not only profoundly impact the star's evolutionary trajectory but also have far-reaching consequences for the atmospheric conditions, magnetic structures, and even the habitability of surrounding exoplanets \cite{segura2010effect,wang2025moving}.
-In the broader context of astrophysics, understanding stellar flares is crucial for elucidating the underlying mechanisms of stellar magnetic activity, deciphering the intricate interactions within star-planet systems, and identifying potential habitable zones around exoplanets \cite{aschwanden2007solar,west2008constraining}.
-As the field of exoplanet detection and characterization experiences an unprecedented surge in interest, the ability to accurately forecast stellar flares has become a vital research domain, with profound implications for both fundamental science and the exploration of extraterrestrial life.
-Paradoxically, despite its significance, the study of stellar flare prediction remains underdeveloped, with a dearth of comprehensive research efforts in this domain.
+Stellar flares are astronomical phenomena characterized by the rapid, intense and uncertain release of magnetic energy stored in stellar atmospheres, as shown in Figure \ref{fig1}.
+The high-energy radiation and particle fluxes emitted during flare eruptions not only profoundly influence the evolutionary pathways of their host stars, but also affect the atmospheric environments, magnetic structures, and even the habitability of nearby exoplanets \cite{segura2010effect,wang2025moving}.
+Within the broader context of astrophysical research, elucidating the eruption mechanisms of stellar flares is a critical step toward understanding stellar magnetic activity patterns, exploring complex star-planet system interactions, and defining potential habitable zones around exoplanets \cite{aschwanden2007solar,west2008constraining}.
+Paradoxically, despite the undeniable importance of flare forecasting, the diverse characteristics and evolutionary stages of stars result in highly variable and unpredictable flare activity patterns — a challenge that introduces significant uncertainties in both observational analysis and predictive modeling \cite{conroy2009propagation}, which further hinders high-accuracy forecasting efforts.